exnryptedDino/Website/alliances/allianceform.md

 ---

 # Alliance Form Requirements, Expectations, and Link
-Thank you for wanting to ally with BloxWorld!
+Thank you for wanting to ally with BloxyBay!
 Before you continue, please read our requirements, expectations, and other information.

 ## Requirements
 {: .text-red-300 }